"I work as a trauma therapist and academic researcher, focusing on how human–animal relationships shape mental wellbeing"

 -

-Masters in Counselling & Psychotherapy (Monash University) - Ongoing.
+Masters in Counselling & Psychotherapy (Monash University) - Currently completing.

 Academic Research

-I research and publish in the domain of psychosocial issues mental health and human-animal interactions at UTS.
+I research and publish in the domain of psychosocial issues mental health and human-animal interactions as part of University of Technology Sydney.

 Expertise and Interests